umbraco/UmbracoDocs/Documentation/Installation/install-umbraco-with-nuget.md

 ###Visual Studio 2013
 Go to **File > New Project** and pick an ASP.NET **Empty** Web Application.
-It's important to pick **empty** as other templates include incompatible versions of MVC and Json.NET. (don't enable any of the checkboxes to add folders or core references, Umbraco will add them for you).
+It's important to pick **empty** as other templates include incompatible versions of MVC and Json.NET.
+(Don't enable any of the checkboxes to add folders or core references.
+Umbraco will add them for you).

 ![](images/NuGet/new-project-vs2013-1.png)
 ![](images/NuGet/new-project-vs2013-2.png)